Myth 1: Two-way radios are expensive

 Therefore, two-way radios are offering more fit-for-purpose options than any other similar equipment.
 In addition, two-way radios are super tough and durable devices.

 Myth 5: The Coverage is not good enough

 Fact: If extensive coverage is needed repeaters can be IP linked to provide wide area coverage on digital radio systems so whole cities can be covered and different sites across the country can be linked over the internet.

 Myth 6: Two-way radios are too big

-Fact: Maybe we can all remember these old walkie talkies used in Die Hard from 90s (which was by the way 20 years ago).
+Fact: Maybe we can all remember these old walkie talkies used in Die Hard from the 90s (which was by the way 20 years ago).
 As mentioned above, two-way radio technology is evolving.
 Currently, on the market are available radios smaller that iPhone 5 or Samsung Galaxy S4 mini (For instance Hytera PD365)